Looking for an employer of record in Italy? Here’s what you need to know

 Background check in Italy

-Background checks in Italy are legally permitted but subject to strict regulations to safeguard personal data and candidate privacy.
+Background checks in Italy may be legally permitted but subject to strict regulations to safeguard personal data and candidate privacy.

 Candidates must provide informed consent before any checks are performed, usually following a conditional offer of employment.